shabaz123/PiPicoMicroPythonDoublePrecision/README.md

 # PiPicoMicroPythonDoublePrecision

-Some pre-built binaries for MicroPython for the Raspberry Pi Pico.
+Some pre-built binaries for MicroPython for the Raspberry Pi Pico and Pico W (they are different, download the correct binary!)

 These binaries are built with double-precision math.